1031 Exchange Types

 Types of Exchanges

 IRS Revenue Procedure 2000-37 sanctions the reverse exchange “safe harbor” rule.
 This procedure provides a parking arrangement for investments.
-Suppose a seller cannot sell the existing property within the standard 1031 exchange time frame.
-In that case, an Exchange Accommodation Titleholder (EAT) can hold title on the desired property until the first property sells.
+If a seller cannot sell the existing property within the standard 1031 exchange time frame, in that case, an Exchange Accommodation Titleholder (EAT) can hold title on the desired property until the first property sells.
 The seller is then able to take possession of the new investment parcel from the EAT.

 Reverse Exchange Rules